atreeon/clean-air-bh-website11ty/content/blog/ASmokeControlAreaisBetterThanNoSmokeControlArea.md

 This is still too much but currently, in Brighton where the majority is not protected by a SCA, there is no limit at all!

-In order to improve health, a complete phase out of wood & coal burning should be the ultimate and urgent goal but as neither Labour nor Conservative parties have indicated they want to phase out wood & coal all we have left is to expand and properly enforce our SCAs.
+In order to improve health, a complete phase out of wood & coal burning should be the ultimate and urgent goal but as neither Labour nor Conservative parties have indicated they want to phase out wood & coal.
+The best we have is to expand and properly enforce our SCAs.

 Even if the political will was there it would take a long time for the legislation to pass, for example the 2022 update I believe took over three years.